-To demonstrate how authentication policies and Global Session Policies interact, consider a Global Session Policy that uses Password / IDP / any factor allowed by app sign on rules.
-This Global Session Policy setting offers the most flexibility when configuring authentication policies for each app in your org (for example, passwordless authentication for one app and secure MFA for another).
+To demonstrate how authentication policies and global session policies interact, consider a global session policy that uses Any factor used to meet the Authentication Policy requirements.
+This global session policy setting offers the most flexibility when configuring authentication policies for each app in your org (for example, passwordless authentication for one app and secure MFA for another).
 Combining this setting with the following authentication policy settings results in different authentication experiences for end users.

 |Authentication policy factor settings||Prompts for authentication|